DDM-Lab/pyibl/doc/index.rst

 The :meth:`instances` method show's all instances currently in an agent's memory.

-Consider this simple, binary choice model, that selects between a safe choice, always return 1, and a risky choice which returns 2 fifty percent of the time, and 0 otherwise.
+Consider this simple, binary choice model, that selects between a safe choice, always returning 1, and a risky choice which returns 2 fifty percent of the time, and 0 otherwise.

 .. code-block:: python

     >>> a = Agent(default_utility=20)
     >>> def run_once():
-    ...     if a.choose("safe", "risky") == "safe":
+    ...     if a.choose(["safe", "risky"]) == "safe":
     ...         a.respond(1)
     ...     elif random() <= 0.5:
     ...         a.respond(2)